flowdock/api-docs/docs/authentication.md

 1. OAuth 2.0
 2. User credentials with HTTP Basic Authentication
-3. API token with HTTP Basic Authentication.
+3. (DEPRECATED - See https://www.flowdock.com/account/tokens) API token with HTTP Basic Authentication.

 Most applications should use OAuth 2.0 as it doesn't store passwords locally and does not require users to have a separate password for CA Flowdock.